adamsjoe/lumiradx_tech_test/README.md

 - Creates a new category (this time the category is called "Super Dooper")
 - Requeries the API to get a list of all the categories (and then uses Math.max with the spread operator and map to get the largest number - this will be the one to delete)

+The key part of this is that a new category is created.
+This is tested in another script, so this test only cares about the number of categories before a new category is created and then the number after the new category has been deleted.
+These numbers should match.

 *Note*: Postman's pre-request scripts all fire off at the same time.
 This causes a problem as we can get information back which is incorrect (example we could get an initial count of 3 and then a max of 3 as the create call could be slower.)
 Information on Postman's sync/async in pre-request is contradictory (currently talking with one of the QA at postman to improve this documentation) - so the pre-request script makes use of a number of callbacks (this approach is technically unsupported by postman - but it does work, so there is a bug with postman's documentation) - the use of callbacks does make the code look quite ugly, but it s needed.

 _Body_

 The body is empty as everything is done is the request url.

 _Tests_

+This has 2 tests:

+- Checking that the return code is 204
+- Ensuring that the same number of categories are present after the test

 **Method: DETELE Testname: _deleteNonExistingCategory_**

 This test will test what happens if an invalid category is used.

-While wriing this test, it could be easy to just pick a randomly high number and while that is OK for a quick check, I decided to do this properly.
+While wriing this test, it could be easy to pick a randomly high number and then use that.
+However, in adopting this approach, there is a risk that the number could be reached.
+This could then cause other tests to fail.
+To keep in line with Test Isolation, it is imperitive that a number be selected which will never be reached.
+To do this, I chose to again use another of the API calls to get the number of categories and then to multiply this by 100.
+This means the "non existing" number will always be ahead of the actual number of categories and there is no chance of it catching up.

 _Setup_